rwoollett/cstoken-with-redis-subscription/README.md

 ```

 The compose runtime will generate:
-- RabbitMQ service (used for pubsub of events for apollo subscriptions as consumer of published events)
+- Redis cache (used for pubsub of events for apollo subscriptions as consumer of published events)
 - PostGres database
 - Network for the images to be located
 - This CSToken qraphql service